 Docs / PDF version

-2000-present University of Bristol, IT Services - Senior web developer in the R&D unit – a team funded by external commercial work and research, that also develops and delivers University services such as its CMS and national services such as the BOS survey tool.
+2000-2014 University of Bristol, Insitute of Learning and Research Technology - Senior web developer in this R&D unit – a team funded by external commercial work and research, that also develops and delivers University services such as its CMS and national services such as the BOS survey tool.

 My role is to research, select and develop novel technical solutions for the provision of University and external services and web applications.
 To feed new software architectures into the repertoire of tools available within the University's IT infrastructure.
 To provide technical consultancy and system analysis and service management skills.